byrokrat/autogiro/README.md

 );
 ```

-Then perform actions on the writer and generate contents to output.
+Then perform actions on the writer and generate contents.

 <!--
     @extends WriterFactory